-Area: Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, and Minnesota (southern Twin Cities metro)
+Area: Washington DC, Delaware, Florida, Georgia, Kentucky, Maryland, North Carolina, South Carolina, Tennessee, Virginia, West Virginia, and Minnesota (southern Twin Cities metro)

 After enjoying his first 18 years of life in Minnesota, Jordan ventured off to Pomona College where he graduated in 2015.
 He studied Psychology and Spanish, managed the student caller fundraising program, and served as a campus ministry leader.
 He also spent plenty of time hiking in the mountains and playing in the ocean—sometimes in the same day!
 One of Jordan’s favorite college experiences was spending a semester abroad through CIEE’s Liberal Arts Program in Santiago, Chile.
 And to satisfy his Harry Potter obsession while at Pomona, he was an avid member of the Quidditch team, which he promises is a real sport.